Osmotic Drug Delivery System

 Advantages of Osmotic Drug Delivery System:

-1. Higher release rates are possible from osmotic systems than with conventional diffusion-based drug delivery systems.
+1. Higher release rates are possible from osmotic systems than with conventional diffusion-based drug delivery systems.2.
+The delivery rate of zero-order is achievable with osmotic systems.

 3. For oral osmotic systems, drug release is independent of gastric pH and hydrodynamic conditions.